Learn Chess Openings in 30 Days: Pick-Learn-Drill-Improve

 Week 4, IMPROVE: Close the Feedback Loop (Days 22-30)

 This is the week that separates players who improve from players who plateau.
 Your new repertoire has gaps.
 Your real games will find them.
+This is deliberate practice in action - find the leak, fix the leak, retest.
+The cycle of focused error correction is what separates effective study from passive review.

 Deviation detection after every game